 - Don’t open too many accounts at once.
 Be careful not to open too many new credit accounts at one time.
 If you’re shopping aggressively for new loans or credit cards, your scores may take a hit.

 - Clean up derogatory credit.
 If your credit score is 615, you may have some collections and charge offs in your credit file.
 These can have a significant negative impact on your scores, so it’s important to get them cleared up as soon as possible.

 - Recent bankruptcy or foreclosure.
 If a recent bankruptcy or foreclosure has damaged your credit, there’s not much you can do other than wait.
 Only time heals the damage a bankruptcy or foreclosure does to your credit score.

-We also recommend steering clear of title and payday lenders.
-Such lenders charge usurious interest rates that can be 100% to 300% or more per year.
-Title and payday loans are extremely expensive and usually very difficult to pay off.
+It’s best to avoid title and payday lenders.
+They charge very high interest rates, sometimes 100% to 300% or more per year.
+Title and payday loans are very expensive and can be hard to pay off.

-As we've covered, it's important to manage your credit properly so your 615 score stays strong.
-However, it's also important to protect your credit from damage caused by others.
+As we’ve covered, it’s important to manage your credit properly so your 615 score improves.
+However, it’s also important to protect your credit from damage caused by others.
 Here are some tips for protecting your credit score: